Chicken Nasi Goreng Kampung (Village Fried Rice)

 • Wash the basmati rice and cook in an electric rice cooker by adding number of cups of water specified by the electric cooker.
 Rice should be light and fluffy.
 Keep warm in the rice cooker.

-• Marinade the chicken with the marinade and set aside.
+• Marinade the chicken in a large mixing bowl with the marinade and set aside.

 For the omelette: